RizkyMardiyansyah/ijarental/README.md

 ### plugings
 - THEME by hasnayeen/themes
-- ROLE ACCES by bezhansalleh-filament-shield
+- ROLE ACCESS by bezhansalleh-filament-shield
 - PROFILE EDITOR by jao paulo leite Nascimento
 - IMPERSONATE by Joseph Szobody
 - EXCEL EXPORT by Dennis Koch